FriendsOfSymfony/FOSHttpCache/doc/cache-invalidator.rst

 Logging errors
 ~~~~~~~~~~~~~~

-You can log any exceptions with the help of the ``LogSubscriber`` provided in
+You can log any exceptions with the help of the ``LogListener`` provided in
 this library.
 First construct a logger that implements
 ``\Psr\Log\LoggerInterface``.
 For instance, when using Monolog_::